 In the event of a disaster, normal supplies that you use daily may be unavailable or inaccessible.
 It is suggested that emergency supply kits that will allow you to be self-sufficient for at least 72 hours be prepared and stored in the most probable locations you and your family may be when the disaster occurs.
 You should have an emergency supply kit in your home, workplace, and vehicle.
 The composition of the survival kits will vary in size and contents depending on your individual needs and preferences.

 To be considered complete, these kits should contain food and water, clothing and supplies, and medical and hygiene items to fit your individual needs.
+For help putting this together, review the disaster checklist.

 A supply of one gallon per person per day for 72 hours should be included in your kit (a seven-day supply is even better).
 A person can last 30 days without food but less than a week without water.
 Store water in a sealed plastic container, mark the current date on the bottles, and replace after one year.